balena-io/docs/pages/integrations/azure.md

 [Resin.io][resin] makes it simple to deploy, update, and maintain code running on remote devices.
 Microsoft's new IoT Suite makes it easy to manage and capture the data those devices generate.
 This tutorial will walk you through using the two in conjuction.

 ## Connect your device to resin.io

-Follow our [getting started guide][installing] or watch our screencast to get your device connect to your resin.io dashboard.
-Once your device shows up on the dashboard your ready for the next step.
+Follow our [getting started guide][installing] to get your device connect to your resin.io dashboard.
+Once your device shows up on the dashboard you're ready for the next step.

 ![factory-build](/img/integrations/azure/factory-build.png)